paradox460/pdx.su/content/blog/2023-07-26-tailwind-and-the-death-of-craftsmanship.md

 Selector chaining, particularly with the advent of new CSS selectors like `is` and `where`, allows very clean reuse of common bits of CSS.
 You get to separate the properties that affect how something looks from what is being affected.
 It's obvious, but in tailwind, _you don't get that_.

 Finally, specificity is useful for how to resolve conflicts, what to do where two selector sets both match the same elements.
-Its complex and has bitten many developers hands over the year, but it can be a powerful tool when you need it.
+Its complex and has bitten many developers hands over the years, but it can be a powerful tool when you need it.
 And 0-specificity selectors like `where` have arrived to help clean things up.
 And it's a lie to say you don't have to worry about specificity in tailwind; tailwind has its own specificity.
 Classes are read left-to-right by the browser, and so if you do `b-1 bg-blue b-2`, guess what?
 Your element gets both `b-1` and `b-2`, and the browser will _probably_ choose `b-2` as your border, and throw away `b-1`

 ### It's an obtuse abstraction